Highlights from the 2021 pan-Canadian statistics on regulated nurses from the Canadian Institute for Health Information (CIHI):

 CIHI collects data on sex (not gender) and thus does not have statistics regarding nurses with various gender expressions.

 Percentage of regulated nurses by employment setting:

 - 13.6% worked in a nursing home/long-term care

 Employment status of nurses in the workforce:

-Among all categories of regulated nurses, the percentage working in rural/remote regions has declined over the course of the past 5 years (2015-2019), ranging from a decrease of 0.4% to 2.1% depending on the nurse category.
+Among all categories of regulated nurses, the percentage working in rural/remote regions has declined between 2020 to 2021.